Magnetesim/fabricommands/README.md

-# Fabric Example Mod
+# Learning Mod

-## Setup
+## Why?

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+To be completely honest, I want to learn how to mod.
+Disregard this project.. it does not exist :)

 ## License